Learn How to Buy a Gas Station

 What Exactly Are You Buying?

 It is difficult to value a gas station.
 Because many variables are involved with the purchase of a gas station, there are vast differences in key financial ratios, and prices and profits often vary greatly between station to station.
-Some deals include the real estate, while, in most cases, the major oil company owns the property and is the landlord.
-You must pay attention to the lease terms, transferability and expiration.
-Still, other gas stations include convenience stores, car washes, and repair centers as part of the gas station operation.
+Some deals include real estate, while in most cases, the major oil company owns the property and serves as the landlord.
+You must pay attention to the lease terms, transferability, and expiration.
+Still, other gas stations include convenience stores, car washes, and repair centers as part of their operations.

 Franchise Gas Station or Independent Retailer?

-With a franchised brand name station, you must purchase their gasoline, participate in their promotions, and adhere to their franchise policies.
-If you are interested in learning more about a franchise business, please visit our franchise law webpage on NJ Franchise Law.
+With a franchised brand-name station, you must purchase their gasoline, participate in their promotions, and adhere to their franchise policies.
+If you are interested in learning more about a franchise business, please visit our NJ Franchise Law page.

-One of the compelling reasons to operate a franchised location is that the franchisor is legally responsible for any environmental issues.
+One compelling reason to operate a franchised location is that the franchisor is legally responsible for any environmental issues.
 That can be a big benefit in a highly regulated state like NJ.

-An independent station is not contractually obligated with a major integrated oil company, and therefore, is not obligated to any supply product, although most independently have longer-term supply contracts with local/regional gas distributors to gain pricing advantages that are passed on to their retail stations.
+An independent station is not contractually obligated to a major integrated oil company and therefore is not obligated to any specific supply product, although most independents have longer-term supply contracts with local/regional gas distributors to gain pricing advantages that are passed on to their retail stations.

 Looming Threats